How to Form an LLC in Ohio

 File Your Ohio LLC — $199

-We do the paperwork and file it with Ohio Secretary of State for $199.
-The state takes about 5-10 business days to return the approval.
+We do the paperwork and file it with the Ohio Secretary of State for $199, then hand you the state's approval when it comes back.

 What an LLC Does for You in Ohio